fin-cli/extension-command/README.md

 **EXAMPLES**

     # Disable theme
-    $ wp theme disable twentysixteen
+    $ fp theme disable twentysixteen
     Success: Disabled the 'Twenty Sixteen' theme.

     # Disable theme in network level
-    $ wp theme disable twentysixteen --network
+    $ fp theme disable twentysixteen --network
     Success: Network disabled the 'Twenty Sixteen' theme.

-### wp theme enable
+### fp theme enable

-Enables a theme on a WordPress multisite install.
+Enables a theme on a FinPress multisite install.

 ~~~
-wp theme enable <theme> [--network] [--activate]
+fp theme enable <theme> [--network] [--activate]
 ~~~

-Permits theme to be activated from the dashboard of a site on a WordPress multisite install.
+Permits theme to be activated from the dashboard of a site on a FinPress multisite install.

 **OPTIONS**